Gustavus Cheyney Doane: 1880 Howgate Arctic Expedition

 In May 1880 Captain Henry W. Howgate of the U.S. Army Signal Corps was mounting an Army sponsored expedition to explore the North Pole.
 When Doane learned of this he applied for an assignment with the Howgate expedition which the Army granted.
 The 1880 Howgate Arctic Expedition was tasked with scientific and geographical exploration of Greenland in preparation for an 1881 International Polar Year expeditionary force and Arctic colonization.
 However, the Army and Navy decided, in June 1880, to withdraw support of the Howgate Arctic Expedition as the expeditionary vessel, the steamship Gulnare, was unseaworthy.
 Howgate, not to be deterred, found private funding.
 The expedition was to be based at Ellesmere Island off the coast of Greenland in preparation for further explorations of the polar regions.

 The Gulnare departed in July, captained by Lt.
 Doane.
 On August 3, in a heavy gale, the Gulnare was damaged, but worse yet, it lost a deck boat and the entire deck load.
 The steamer reached Disko on August 8 and steamer repairs lasted through August 21 and the expedition was scrapped.
 Lt.
 Doane placed expedition failure upon the Gulnare and reported:

-The cruise of the Gulnare is the first acknowledged failure in Arctic annals.
-We did but little, but left a great many things undone requiring some moral courage to refrain from doing.
-We did not change the names of all the localities visited, as is customary, nor give them new latitudes to the bewilderment of the general reader.
-We do not dispute anyone's attained distance nor declare it impossible that he should have been where he was.
-We did not hunt up nameless islands and promontories to tag them with the surnames ...
-We did not even erect cenotaphs ...
-We received no flags, converted no natives, killed no one ...
-The object of this report is to expose a few of the specious pleas, fallacious reasonings, and ill-grounded conjectures which are called scientific, and to place the subject of circumpolar exploration on a basis of facts and reasonable probabilities.
-One cannot explore the earth's surface from an observatory, nor by mathematics, nor by the power of logic.
-It must be done physically.